Downtown Baltimore Focus Areas.

 • 2

-Liberty Dog Park Renovation, Expansion and Enhancement arrow
+Liberty Dog Park Renovation, Expansion and Enhancement

 In consideration of the dense downtown population of people and their pets, there is an incredible deficit of parks and open space downtown.
 DPOB creatively converted a wide median into a dog run, known as Liberty Dog Park, to help address this need by building one of the only dog areas within the downtown core.
 However, with increases in residents and activation of the popularity of the newly renovated CFG Bank Arena and other surrounding office products, there is an opportunity to renovate, expand and enhance the park not just for dog owners, but for all people.
 DPOB was granted $4 million from the State of Maryland to undergo this capital project, and the design process is underway.
 The prioritization of Liberty Dog Park promotes community well-being, enhances public health, creates a more inclusive environment, improves aesthetics and livability, boosts property values, and connects assets.